nekwo/AnimeWinXP/README.md

  # Updated fork

--switched to using all jsx files with vite instead of depreciated create-react-app
+- switched to using all jsx files with vite instead of depreciated create-react-app

--added windows media player
+- added windows media player

--anime stuf
+- anime stuf

--made most things work in mobile including resizing the windows
+- made most things work in mobile including resizing the windows

 - check it out here   https://exe.bot